supreethr23/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 9. In the **Value** field, select the **text box**.
 Select **Add dynamic content** link.

 10. Pipeline expression builder dialog opens.
 Enter **@variables('varTempCounter')**.
-Feel free to type this expression in, or use the menu to select the functions, or copy and paste it in.
+Feel free to type this expression in, or use the menu to select the functions, or copy and paste it.

 11. Click on **OK**.